Q&A with the West Avenue Neighborhood Association Board of Directors, August 14, 2019

 Mike B’s Smart Development Checklist:

 1) Inform and engage residents regarding quality of life impact.
-Residents respected and considered full partners in the decision making process.
+Residents are respected and considered full partners in the decision making process.

 2) Assess the traffic impact of proposed new developments in order to reduce driving trips and facilitate the smooth flow of traffic during construction and after completion of the project.
 Approval of new projects contingent on an adequate traffic mitigation plan.